stickeeuk/sync-module/README.md

  - Client splits the list of files to fetch into chunks
  - For each chunk, the client sends a getFiles request
  - Files are saved to the disk

+// TODO
+client side
+ - service
+ - import table
+refactor hashers/exporters to not read from config? docblocks